OpenstackForkedProjects/openstack-tutorial/tutorial/overview.rst

     2919  245K DROP       all  --  any    any     anywhere             anywhere             /* Drop traffic without an IP/MAC allow rule. */
     We fixed this by adding xtension_drivers = port_security in /etc/neutron/plugins/ml2/ml2_conf.ini.
 This will create the relative entry in the database so next time network is created the "port_security_enabled" filed will be available and operations over it will be grated

-When done with this go on with assigning a floating IP on uzh-public network (can be done using the GUI)
+When done with this go on with assigning a floating IP on uzh-public network.
+Please do it over the GUI, since more immediate.

 Login to the bastion VM and configure the masquerading::